seanshahkarami/cfs-quota-bug-test/README.md

 * When no cpu quotas are used, it runs as expected and the main work loop completes consistently in about 5ms.
 * When cpu quotas are used, the main work loop randomly takes around 100ms to complete instead.
 (And I've seen it in occur in long bursts.)

-That's something like a 20x drop in performance for unclear reasons and this is for a pretty clean example.
+That's something like a random 20x drop in performance for unclear reasons and this is for a pretty clean example.
 In more complicated, multiprocess applications like RabbitMQ, I'm not sure how bad this gets.

 ## Running with Docker